 Ljubljana Travel Budget Tips

-Ljubljana Card – Every city has cards with several benefits for tourists.
-With a Ljubljana card, you will get free unlimited public bus rides, a guided city tour, a funicular ride, a boat cruise on the Ljubljanica river, 4-hour bike rent, and more.
-For example, a one day Ljubljana (24h) card costs 31€.
+Ljubljana Card: Most cities offer cards with various benefits for tourists.
+With the Ljubljana card, you’ll receive unlimited public bus rides, a guided city tour, a funicular ride, a boat cruise on the Ljubljanica river, a 4-hour bike rental, and more.

 Day Trips from Ljubljana